 ENVIRONMENT (& EDUCATION) GOAL #1: Assure access to experiential environmental education for public school students that is regular, systematic, integrated with curricula, and connected with “real world” community initiatives such as Grand River restoration, renewable energy & efficiency, water conservation and protection, addressing climate change, wildlife habitat conservation and sustainable food systems.

-Example grants: Grand Valley State University – Groundswell K-12 place-based environmental education program; Hope Gardens – Experiential environmental education programs in underserved schools; City of Grand Rapids Parks and Rec & Grand Rapids Public Schools – “Connecting Children to Nature” partnership at four GRPS sites in under parked neighborhoods; Grand Rapids Public Museum – Pilot augmented reality digital learning platform; Lower Grand River Organization of Watersheds – Engage urban youth in projects reducing urban and agricultural run-off pollution of two Grand River watersheds; GREEN – Collaboration of nine environmental education organizations to provide experiential environmental education; Urban Core Collective – Engages communities of color in environmental action with focus on increasing access to nature; Summer camp that provides outdoor education; Environmental education summer camps for youth from underserved communities.
+Example grants: Hands on STEM learning through food systems education and youth career encouragement in sustainability field; Project that implements educational interpretive signage along the trail of the Grand River in Grand Rapids; “Connecting Children to Nature” partnership at four GRPS sites in under-parked neighborhoods; Engage urban youth in projects reducing urban and agricultural run-off pollution of two Grand River watersheds; Collaboration of nine environmental education organizations to provide experiential environmental education; Engage communities of color in environmental action to focus on increasing access to nature; Summer camp that provides outdoor education; Environmental education summer camps for youth from underserved communities.

 ENVIRONMENT GOAL #2: Develop and implement long-term strategy to restore, protect, and make available for appropriate uses by all the lower Grand River watershed, including restoration of the namesake rapids in downtown Grand Rapids.

-Example grants: Michigan League of Conservation Voters – Expand sustained citizen engagement, especially on safe drinking water issues; River Network – Empower Latino community to support restoration and protection of Waterways; American Rivers Inc. – Innovative stormwater credit trading program to reduce water pollution; Clean Water Fund – Mobilizing public support for Grand River restoration project and clean water policies; Grand Valley Metro Council – Restoration of Cold Creek Watershed (strong Civic Engagement theme alignment); National Wildlife Federation – Support for houses of worship to protect watersheds, create habitat and build diverse, resilient communities.
+Example grants: Statewide collaboration network to address PFAS contamination in West MI.; – Innovative stormwater credit trading program to reduce water pollution; Mobilizing public support for Grand River restoration project and clean water policies; landscape-scale conservation planning for Grand River mouth and coastal corridor; Support for houses of worship to protect watersheds, create habitat and build diverse, resilient communities.